ddev/ddev/docs/step-debugging.md

 Every ddev site is automatically configured with xdebug so that popular IDEs can do step-debugging of PHP code.

+xdebug is a server-side tool: It is installed automatically on the container and you do *not* need to install it on your workstation.
+All you have to do on your workstation is to add an extra IP address (below) and perhaps add a browser extension or bookmark.

+All IDEs basically work the same: They listen on a port and react when they're contacted there.
+So IDEs other than those listed here should work fine, if listening on port 11011.

 **Key facts:**
 * The debug server port on the IDE must be set to port 11011.
 Although the xdebug default is port 9000, that port often has conflicts for PHP developers, so 11011 is used with ddev.
 * An IP-address *alias* of 172.28.99.99 must be added to your workstation host's loopback address.
 On MacOS this is done with the command `sudo ifconfig lo0 alias 172.28.99.99`. **This must currently be done after each reboot.**